UWPCE-PythonCert/PythonCertDevel/_sources/modules/Documentation.rst.txt

 This can help reduce the number of `WTFs per minute <http://www.osnews.com/story/19266/WTFs_m>`_ in reading it later.

-There are two approaches to this in python:
+There are two approaches to this in Python:

 * Comments
 * Docstrings